How are Matric Final Marks Calculated - A Complete Guide

 By submitting this form, you agree to our Terms & Conditions.

-The matric exams are the most critical papers students in South Africa appear for in their final year of schooling.
+The matric exams are the most critical papers that students in South Africa appear for in their final year of schooling.
 Their scores on these exams determine their future educational paths and the programmes they will be eligible for at university.
 Understanding the structure of the exams and how the marks are calculated can better prepare students to appear for the examinations.
 It can help them calculate how much time to dedicate to each subject.

 This article will explain how are matric final marks calculated, how much is needed to pass, and how you can calculate your scores.